-Crediton Trefoil Guild will be 30 years old in April 2018 and during those years we have enjoyed friendship, fun and quite often, food!
+Crediton Trefoil Guild was 30 years old in April 2018 and during those years we have enjoyed friendship, fun and quite often, food!
 Each Guild produces its own programme and, amongst other things, we like to take part in community events and also support our sister organisation Girlguiding (and Scouting too) when we can.
 Since 1988 we have raised a considerable amount of money for worthy causes and in 2017 we chose to support Age Concern Crediton.

 Garden Party was a great success despite the rain

-THE Age Concern Crediton & District Garden Party at Winswood House on Sunday, July 30 was a great success even though the rain may have kept a few people away.
+The Age Concern Crediton & District Garden Party at Winswood House in July 2017 was a great success even though the rain may have kept a few people away.
 Guests attending the fundraising event enjoyed a cream tea with a hot cuppa during the interval.
 Those who braved the elements sheltered under gazebos and a marquee and enjoyed performances by (among others) members of the Parish Church Choir with soprano solos, duets, tenor solos, a short but extremely funny drama and solos from flute, piano and harp.
 The music ranged from Mozart and Bach Gounod (among others) through Coward and Sondheim to Rogers and Hammerstein.
 There were also some light-hearted readings and excellent a cappella renditions by Crediton group Ad Hoc.